Foreign relations of the European Union: Member state missions

 The EU member states have their own diplomatic missions, in addition to the common EU delegations.
 On the other hand, additionally to the third-state delegations and offices the European Commission maintains representation in each of the member states.
 Where the EU delegations have not taken on their full Lisbon Treaty responsibilities, the national embassy of the country holding the rotating EU presidency has the role of representing the CFSP while the EU (formerly the commission) delegation speaks only for the commission.

 Member state missions have certain responsibilities to national of fellow states.
 Consulates are obliged to support EU citizens of other states abroad if they do not have a consulate of their own state in the country.
 Also, if another EU state makes a request to help their citizens in an emergency then they are obliged to assist.
 An example would be evacuations where EU states help assist each other's citizens.

-No EU member state has embassy in the countries of Antigua and Barbuda, Bahamas, Barbados (EU delegation), Belize (EU office), Bhutan (Denmark Liaison office), Dominica, Gambia (EU office), Grenada, Guyana (EU delegation), Kiribati, Liberia (EU delegation), Liechtenstein, Maldives, Marshall Islands, Micronesia, Nauru, Palau, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Samoa (EU office), Somalia, Solomon Islands, Swaziland (EU office), Tonga, Tuvalu, the sovereign entity Sovereign Military Order of Malta and the partially recognised countries Sahrawi Arab Democratic Republic and Republic of China (Taiwan) (17 non-diplomatic offices).
-The European Commission also has no delegations or offices to most of them (exceptions mentioned in brackets).

-The following countries host only a single Embassy of EU member state: Central African Republic (France, EU delegation), Comoros (France), Lesotho (Ireland, EU delegation), San Marino (Italy), São Tomé and Príncipe (Portugal), Timor-Leste (Portugal, EU delegation), Vanuatu (France, EU delegation).
-The European Commission also has no delegations or offices to most of them (exceptions mentioned in brackets).